apache/nuttx-apps/nshlib/README.txt

   if networking statistics are enabled (CONFIG_NET_STATISTICS), then this command will also show the detailed state of transfers by protocol.

-  NOTE: This commands depends upon having the rpocfs file system configured into the system.
+  NOTE: This commands depends upon having the procfs file system configured into the system.
 The procfs file system must also have been mounted with a command like: